3 Accessing Data and Making Your First Plot

 gs4_deauth()

-Some datasets come pre-installed in R, and some are accessible with different R packages.
-For example, the mtcars data frame is automatically accessible in R the moment you open the Posit Workbench.
+You’ll need to use one of the procedures above to read in many of the datasets you’ll use.
+However, some datasets come pre-installed in R, and some are accessible with different R packages.
+For example, the mtcars data frame is automatically accessible in R.

-As an example, let’s use the gapminder dataset from the {gapminder} package:
+As an example, let’s use the election dataset from the {socviz} package:

 sample_n(10)